Choose another lake

 Fish Status |

-Very Good | Bluegill range in size from 4 to just under 8 inches in length.
-The majority of bluegill sampled were between 6.5 and 7.5 inches.
-A 15 fish per day creel limit applies for bluegill and redear sunfish at Sahara Woods.
-Bluegill and redear fishing is expected to be good to excellent. | |
+Fair | No redear over 4 inches were collected in the 2024 survey.
+A 15 fish per day creel limit applies for bluegill and redear sunfish at Sahara Woods. | |

 Location: Sahara Woods is located 5 miles west of Harrisburg, Illinois; south of State Route 13.